RuneKR/ords-fhir/README.md

 We are working to implement full HL7 FHIR REST support and auto-generate conformance from resources.
 We ARE NOT in version 1 yet.

 # Using this project
 This project is a core and cannot be used alone as it depends on some modules.
 This project exsists as a npm module.
 Do `npm install ords-fhir --save` to use.
 For a full example on how to use the module, pleas see the [example project](https://github.com/MedSolve/ords-demo).
-You are very welcome to add to or modify this project to make this project fit your project.
+You are very welcome to add to or modify this project to make this project fit your use case.

 # Learn more
 Pleas see our [wiki page](https://github.com/MedSolve/ords-fhir/wiki) for information on this project and how to contact us.
 For information about contributing see below.
 You can also open an issue here on GitHub if you have any questions.